ibm-cloud-docs/image-templates/import-image.md

 1. In {{site.data.keyword.cos_full_notm}}, navigate to your bucket and select **Upload > Files** to [upload](/docs/cloud-object-storage?topic=cloud-object-storage-upload) the image.
 2. Use the [Aspera](/docs/cloud-object-storage?topic=cloud-object-storage-aspera) high-speed transfer plug-in for the fastest upload speeds of your image.

-You can use COS SDK with Aspera to initiate high-speed transfer within your custom applications when using Java, Python, or NodeJS.
+You can use the Cloud Object Storage SDK with Aspera to initiate high-speed transfer within your custom applications when you use Java, Python, or NodeJS.
 For more information, see [Using Libraries and SDKs](/docs/cloud-object-storage?topic=cloud-object-storage-aspera#aspera-sdk).
 {: tip}